This article might be helpful if you:

 Step 1: Gather and Understand the Facts of Your Case

 The first step in legal research is to write a statement of facts.
 Do this to help gain a complete understanding of everything that has happened, or is happening, in your case.
 Sit down and write out everything that has happened so far, and everything that is currently going on.
 Do include facts you consider unimportant.
 Sometimes facts that seem unimportant can make a big difference in the court process.
-Revise it to make sure is accurate and reflects the facts of your case.
+Revise it to make sure it is accurate and reflects the facts of your case.

 Make sure to include dates when each incident took place.
 Use those dates and your statement of facts to make a case timeline as well.
 On the case timeline, list dates from the time your problems started until the present day, along with the events that occurred on those dates.
 This easy visual reference will help you keep important dates in your case straight as you go through the legal research process.